Why therapy? A personal story from our founder

 As I sat in a Houston coffee shop, struggling through endless websites and unhelpful online profiles, my friend sat across from me setting up an online dating account.
 I compared our processes and realized it was time for a modern approach to finding a therapist.
 It should be easier to find a therapist than a life partner.

 Mental Health Match is determined to solve these problems and take the anxiety and guess work out of finding a therapist.
-We want to make finding a therapist fun, easy, and informative.
-Our process is designed to quickly match you with a therapist who is both right for you and available to see you now.
+We want to make finding a therapist a more hopeful, informative, and relieving process.
+Our matching tool is designed to match you with a therapist who best meets your needs and is available to see you.

 So, if you feel frustrated searching for a therapist, know that we see you, you are not alone, and that there are many of us working to make this process better for all of us.
 We hope Mental Health Match can provide comfort and clarity as you take the next steps in your mental health journey.